mcclure/lovr-oculus-mobile/README.md

 Edit `LovrApp/Projects/build.gradle`.
 Change "project.archivesBaseName" and "applicationId" to reflect your identifier.

 Edit `LovrApp/Projects/Android/AndroidManifest.xml`.
 Change "package=" at the top to your identifier and change "android:label=" partway down (right after YOUR NAME HERE) to your name.

+## To build the autoloader test app:

+When built without any changes, this repo produces an "org.lovr.appsample" app that prints a "game not found" message.
+If you look in the Github "releases" section, however, you'll find a "org.lovr.test" app that loads a game from the SD card where you can easily copy it using `adb sync`.
+Run the app for full instructions.

+To build the `org.lovr.test` app yourself:

+* `git clone` a copy of [[https://github.com/mcclure/lodr]].
+Save the path to the `lodr` directory.
+* In the lovr-oculus-mobile repo, in the `LovrApp` directory, create a file `local_assets.txt` containing the path to the `lodr` directory.
+* Edit the file `LovrApp/Projects/build.gradle` and change the "archivesBaseName" to `test`.

 ## Debugging: